-Keith is now the Head of SEO at Dobell Menswear where he is in charge of the activity to improve and maintain search engine ranking.
+Keith is now PR & SEO Consultant at Higher Nature where he is in charge of the activity to improve and maintain search engine ranking.
 This is done through the promotion of campaigns via social media and PR but it also entails a technical understanding of website performance.
-Talking about his role, Keith said: “It’s an exciting role, as I have a personal interest in men’s fashion and trends and, as a young organisation, it’s easy to take a campaign idea from inception to completion without having many hoops to jump through”.
+Talking about his role, Keith said: “It’s a full on role, as not only does it focus on brand expansion, it’s also about the more commercial side of business, looking at forecasting and ROI."

 Offering advice to students looking to study at UCLan, Keith said: “Preston is a great city to study in.
 It’s big enough to cater to all your needs but still small enough where you’ll quickly know lots of people and feel part of the student community.
 Having UCLan on my CV has always proved valuable and it’s amazing how many UCLan alumni I have bumped into during my career since”.